-Introducing BIOS Setup for Windows® XP
+Introducing BIOS Setup for Windows Vista[®]

-Your notebook comes with a hardware program called BIOS Setup that allows you to view and set system parameters.
+A hardware program called BIOS Setup allows you to view and set system parameters.
 BIOS Setup also allows you to set password features that protect your notebook from unauthorised use.

 Use BIOS Setup to: